LamakerOfficial/help-center/_posts/minecraft/bungeecord/2021-10-02-getting-started.md

 It should look like this:
 ![image](../../../assets/images/posts/bungeecord/getting-started/setting-up-proxy.png)

-13. Save your file and start your server.
+13. Save the file and start your server.

 > You can view all other configuration options [here](https://www.spigotmc.org/wiki/bungeecord-configuration-guide/).

-## Bungeecord Commands
+## BungeeCord Commands
-You can find a list of Bungeecord commands [here](https://www.spigotmc.org/wiki/bungeecord-commands/).
+You can find a list of BungeeCord commands [here](https://www.spigotmc.org/wiki/bungeecord-commands/).

 ### In Game
 Players, including you (of course), can easily teleport to the other servers on your network by using the `/server` command in-game.
 Then they can use their cursor to click on the server they want to go to.
 They can also do `/server <name>`, like `/server lobby`.